hranicka/mediatool/README.md

 ## ac3converter

-Application searches for MKV (Matroska) files which contain audio streams in DTS, TrueHD or E-AC3 codecs.
+Application searches for MKV (Matroska) or MP4 files which contain audio streams in DTS, TrueHD or E-AC3 codecs.
 If such a file does not contain AC3 stream of the same language (except commentary tracks), file is being converted and AC3 track is appended in the file.

 # hevcconverter

-Application searches for MKV (Matroska) files which contain video streams in H.264 codec.
+Application searches for MKV (Matroska) or MP4 files which contain video streams in H.264 codec.
 If such a file does not contain HEVC stream, file is being converted and HEVC track replaces the original one.

 ## dupfinder

-Application searches for duplicated audio tracks in MKV (Matroska) files.
+Application searches for duplicated audio tracks in MKV (Matroska) or MP4 files.

 # cleaner

-Application searches for MKV (Matroska) files which contain streams without whitelisted language.
+Application searches for MKV (Matroska) or MP4 files which contain streams without whitelisted language.
 Such streams are being removed from the file.

 ### Requirements